vyadh/nutest/README.md

 Emits tests as a table of results that can be processed like normal Nu data.

-Allows before-each and after-each commands that can generate context for each test.
+Allows before/after each and before/after all to generate context for each test.

 Captures test output for debugging and display.